Chart Color Schemes

 Chain Valley Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chain Valley Bay's dwellings, as per the latest Census, were 90.4% houses and 9.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
+The dwelling structure in Chain Valley Bay, as per the latest Census, consisted of 90.4% houses and 9.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
 Home ownership in Chain Valley Bay stood at 66.9%, with mortgaged dwellings at 23.8% and rented ones at 9.3%.
 The median monthly mortgage repayment was $1,647, below Sydney metro's average of $1,900.
-Median weekly rent was $370, compared to Sydney metro's $385.
-Nationally, Chain Valley Bay's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent was $370, compared to Sydney metro's $385.
+Nationally, Chain Valley Bay's mortgage repayments were lower at $1,647 versus the Australian average of $1,863, and rents were lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing